deeplearning4j/deeplearning4j/workspaces.md

 As of 0.9.0 (or 0.8.1-SNAPSHOT) ND4j offers additional memory management model: Workspaces.
 Basically it allows you to reuse memory in cyclic workloads, without JVM Garbage Collector  use for off-heap memory tracking.
 In other words: at the end of Workspace loop all INDArrays memory content is invalidated.

 Here are some [examples](https://github.com/deeplearning4j/dl4j-examples/blob/58cc1b56515458003fdd7b606f6451aee851b8c3/nd4j-examples/src/main/java/org/nd4j/examples/Nd4jEx15_Workspaces.java) how to use it with ND4j.
+Basic idea is very simple: you can do your stuff within workspace(s), and if you need to get INDArray out of it (i.e. to move result out of workspace) - you just call INDArray.detach() method, and you'll get independent INDArray copy.

 ## Neural networks:
 For DL4j users Workspaces give better performance just out of box.
 All you need to do is to choose affordable modes for training & inference of a given model